tomaklutfu/Julia-Intro/README.md

-# A Quick Intro to Julia - METU ATLAS GROUP 2 May 2019
+# A Quick Intro to Julia - METU ATLAS GROUP
+Date: 2nd  May 2019
 ## Comments

 ```julia